 - Mulch.
 Some people decide to use the Christmas tree as a form of mulch.
 Once shredded up, evergreen shavings make a great mulch for flower beds and gardens.

 - Bedding for pets.
-Some people choose to recycle their tree as dog bedding.
-Companies can take the tree and shred it to make mulch like substance for dog bedding.
+Some people choose to recycle their trees as dog bedding.
+Companies can take the tree and shred it to make mulch substance for dog bedding.

 - Bird Feeders.
 Another great form of Christmas tree recycling is to turn that tree into a bird feeder.
 You can make several bird feeders out of one Christmas tree.